Strengthening AMR data and diagnostics in clinical settings in Africa and Asia

 What is ACORN?

-The project also includes the installation of genomics technologies across nine central sites across Asia and Africa, including the installation of sequencing technologies, to bolster AMR surveillance in those regions, and ultimately improve clinical diagnostics and public health outcomes for their populations.
+The project also includes the installation of genomics technologies across nine central sites across Asia and Africa, including the installation of genome sequencing-based technologies, to bolster AMR surveillance in those regions, and ultimately improve clinical diagnostics and public health outcomes for their populations.

 We were asked by Wellcome to add a sequencing component to ACORN while the project was already underway.
 We were relatively unprepared for this request, and we were also aware capacity building efforts would be needed – this was why we reached out to Wellcome Connecting Science.